asmaamirkhan/asmaamirkhan/README.md

   - 🍕 Hungry for knowledge and have passion in learning new things continuously
   - 🧐 Developing my self as a <b>HUMAN</b> is my top priority believing that making the world a better place to live starts from individuals
   - 📜 Love quotes and sometimes share my own quotes at [asmaamir.com 🦋](https://asmaamir.com)
-  - 🌺 Searching about beauty by inspecting details believing that it is reserved in them
+  - 🌺 Searching for beauty by inspecting details believing that it is reserved in them

 </details>